Volunteers and Docents

 - Fulfill a 30-day probationary period

-- Comply with all museum policies and procedures
+- Comply with all museum and college policies and procedures

 Become a docent